Palmerston North Wastewater Treatment Plant

 Palmerston North, New Zealand

-Palmerston North City Council required a review and improvements to the performance of their Anaerobic Digestion Systems at the Palmerston North Wastewater Treatment Plant (WWTP).
+Palmerston North City Council (PNCC) required a review and improvements to the performance of their Anaerobic Digestion Systems at the Palmerston North Wastewater Treatment Plant.

 Our team’s anecdotal evidence suggested long-term under-performance had been occurring.
 Our team undertook hydraulic residence time testing on the digesters to reveal that nearly 50% of the reactor volume was poorly mixed and had been for many years despite a number of previous reviews.